vertexproject/synapse/docs/synapse/userguides/index_model_updates.rst

 Model Updates
 #############

-The following are model updates which have been made with different synapse releases.
+The following are model updates which have been made with different Synapse releases.

 .. toctree::